yuvalmGS/gigaspaces-wiki-jekyll/xap100/java-tutorial-part8.markdown

 - Creating a space using java code:
 {%highlight java%}
-EmbeddedSpaceConfigurer configurer = new EmbeddedSpaceConfigurer("xapTutorialSpace");
+UrlSpaceConfigurer configurer = new UrlSpaceConfigurer("/./xapTutorialSpace");

 GigaSpace gigaSpace = new GigaSpaceConfigurer(configurer).gigaSpace();
 {%endhighlight%}